kruseborn/mongoose/README.md

 ## Mongoose
 ### Minimalistic Vulkan engine for fast prototyping.
-    Windows and Linux(Tested with Linux Antergos)
+    Windows and Linux(Tested with Arch Linux)
     Support for free type text rendering
     Dear ImGui visualization
     Tightly coupled with files generated from the Shader-Compiler*